SPARC-FAIR-Codeathon/2023-team-5/README.md

 # About

-This repository belongs to Team #5, **SPARC CHAT**, who took part in the [SPARC](https://commonfund.nih.gov/sparc) [Codeathon](https://sparc.science/news-and-events/events/2023sparc-codeathon/event-details) 2023.
+This repository belongs to Team #5, **SPARC **CHAT\*\*, which took part in the [SPARC](https://commonfund.nih.gov/sparc) [Codeathon](https://sparc.science/news-and-events/events/2023sparc-codeathon/event-details) 2023.
 The project's concept and planning were collaboratively formulated by the team members during the event, reaching a mutual agreement.

 # Problem Statement